Why study Italian with Arabic at Warwick?

 What will I learn?

 Optional modules in Italian range from contemporary Italian culture and comparative literature to the study of aspects of Medieval and Renaissance thought and culture.
-Your second year is spent studying at an Italian university, working alongside Italian staff and students, improving your knowledge and understanding of the country and culture which you have chosen to study.
-In year four, you will also study a topic of your choice in greater depth in a dissertation, exploring and researching your selected topic with support from academic staff.
+You can spend your second or third year studying at an Italian university, working alongside Italian staff and students, improving your knowledge and understanding of the country and culture which you have chosen to study.
+In your final year, you will also study a topic of your choice in greater depth in a dissertation, exploring and researching your selected topic with support from academic staff.
+You can spend your year abroad either in Italy for the whole year, or you can split your time between Italy and an Arabic-speaking country (subject to the approval of exchange partners).

 For module information please visit the Italian with Arabic Studies course page.